-Sheryl, your potassium is too high? that to a faned.
-I think what I will do is stick to Somehow, I must have missed some of the prelude to this story?
+Blinn.
+Sheryl, your potassium is too high?
+Even so, I found myself agreeing with quite Somehow, I must have missed some of the prelude to this story?
 I haven't run across anyone with that problem before, though I am familiar with what too low a potassium level can do.
-I tend to get muscle cramps when mine is down, and if it gets very low there is a danger of heart attacks (happened to my
+I tend to get muscle cramps when mine is down, and if it gets very low there is a danger of heart attacks (happened to my mother).

 My personal health is not bad, my weight is up from the low 150s it was this past spring, but not too badly.
 My daily blood sugar is a little higher than I like it, but again, not very high.
-It all comes down to the fact that I haven't been getting the amount of exercise that I would like.
-Longer working days have had their cost.
+It all comes down to the fact that I haven't been getting the amount of exercise that I would like. onger working days have had their cost.